Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/src/samples/README.md

+## Azure Key Vault Secret Samples client library for Java
+This document explains samples and how to use them.

 ## Key concepts
 ### Key
   Azure Key Vault supports multiple key types(`RSA` & `EC`) and algorithms, and enables the use of Hardware Security Modules (HSM) for high value keys.
 In addition to the key material, the following attributes may be specified: